rust-lang/rust/text/0000-simd-infrastructure.md

 library providing SIMD support will have private fields so this will not be generally observable.

+Adding `repr(simd)` to a type may increase its minimum/preferred alignment, based on platform behaviour.
+(E.g. x86 wants its 128-bit SSE vectors to be 128-bit aligned.)

 ## Operations

 CPU vendors usually offer "standard" C headers for their CPU specific